obluda2173/Inception/README.md

 ### 6. Networking in Docker
 - Containers communicate through Docker networks.
-- Example: A web server (NGIIX) can talk to a database (MariaDB) through a shared network.
+- Example: A web server (NGINX) can talk to a database (MariaDB) through a shared network.

 ### 7. Volumes (Persistent Storage)
 - Containers are ephemeral (data is lost when restarted)